DEVELOPMENT AND CHARACTERIZATION OF GASTRO RETENTIVE MUCOADHESIVE MICROBEADS CONTAINING SIMVASTATIN WITH DIFFERENT CROSS LINKING AGENTS

 Objective: The aim of the present work was to prepare and examine drug release of the oral controlled release microbeads using different curing agents by emulsification internal ionic gelation technique.

 Methods: Cross-linked alginate microbeads were prepared with different cross linking agents by using mucoadhesive properties.
-The formation and compatibility of microbeads were confirmed by FTIR and XRD, DSC studies.
-Prepared microbeads evaluated for encapsulated efficiency, micromeritic properties, drug loading, in-vitro wash off studies, in-vitro dissolution studies, drug release kinetics and stability studies
+The formation and compatibility of microbeads were confirmed by compatibility studies.
+Prepared microbeads evaluated for encapsulated efficiency, micromeritic properties, drug loading, in vitro wash off studies, in vitro dissolution studies, drug release kinetics and stability studies

 Conclusion: The data suggest the use of simvastatin mucoadhesive cross linked microbeads to offer the potential for oral controlled drug delivery with improved gastric retention and capable to provide sustained drug release by using cross linking agents.

 Shirodker A, Rajashree Gude, Shreya Acharya, Shraddha Bhangle, Steffi Parab, Nidhi Gadi, et al. Formulation and evaluation of gastroretentive mucoadhesive tablets of nizatidine.
 Int J Res Pharm Sci 2019;10:31-9.

 Silvina A, Bravo R, Claudio J. In vitro studies of diclofenac sodium controlled from bio-polymeric hydrophilic matrices.
 J Pharm Pharm Sci 2002;5:213-9.

 Ravikumar MNV.
 Nano and micro-particles as controlled drug deliverydevices.
 J Pharm Pharm Sci 2000;3:234-58.

 Schachter M. Chemical, pharmacokinetic and pharmacodynamic properties of statins: an update.
 Fundam Clin Pharmacol 2005;19:117-25.